 Welcome.
-I'm adding new things here at least weekly now (check back the date above for the date of the most recent update) to make the site more useful, educational and entertaining.
+I'm adding new things hereabout once a month now (check the date above for the date of the most recent update) to make the site more useful, educational and entertaining.

 15 July 2014